5 suicide bombers die, kill 3 near Nigeria's Maiduguri city

-MAIDUGURI, Nigeria (AP) — Police say five suicide bombers trying to infiltrate Nigeria’s northeastern city of Maiduguri have died in explosions that killed at least three civilians.
+MAIDUGURI, Nigeria (AP) — Five suicide bombers trying to infiltrate Nigeria’s northeastern city of Maiduguri have died in explosions that killed at least three civilians, police said Monday, blaming Boko Haram Islamic extremists.

-Deputy Superintendent Victory Isuku says the two attacks Sunday night are blamed on Boko Haram Islamic extremists.
+Sunday night’s blasts occurred more than 10 kilometers (6 miles) apart on the city’s eastern outskirts, deputy superintendent Victor Isuku said.

-He says three men wearing vests with explosives approached a military checkpoint while shooting.
-He says one exploded, killing all three and a civilian self-defense fighter.
+Three men strapped into explosive vests and firing assault rifles approached a military checkpoint at about 8:20 p.m., he said.
+One exploded, killing all three and a civilian self-defense fighter.
 Two hours later, two female bombers blew up, killing themselves and two unidentified people.

 Most Read Stories